tensorspace/real/readme.md

 regex alone.
 Commercial platforms like Google's Cloud Natural Language API or Amazon Comprehend also offer entity extraction, which can sometimes recognize address components.
-Libraries like `usaddress` (for US addresses) can break down an address into its components, such as street number, street name, city, etc. This might not extract addresses from sentences, but if you have a probable address string, it can help in breaking it down.
+Libraries like `usaddress` (for US addresses) can break down an address into its components, such as street number, street name, city, etc. This might not extract addresses from sentences, but if there is a probable address string, it can help in breaking it down.
 #### Rule-based System
 For certain domains, there might be specific cues or patterns (e.g., "located at", "address is", etc.) that often precede or follow an address.
 A rule-based system can use these cues in conjunction with other methods to extract